Skip to main content

 The Last Mrs. Parrish by Liv Constantine

-If you’re looking for a quick summertime read, this is it.
+If you’re looking for a quick summertime read you won't be able to put down, this is it.
 It’s the story of Amber Patterson, whose quiet existence leads her to yearn for more.
 What is she looking for?
 To have the life of wealthy socialite Daphne Parrish.
-A book that goes into the twists and turns of her deceit, it’s an entertaining look at the lives of the super-rich and an engrossing portrayal of envy, friendships, and trust.
-Sit back and let yourself escape into the lives of these sometimes-relatable characters.
+A book that goes into the twists and turns of her deceit, it’s a thrilling and entertaining look at the lives of the super-rich and an engrossing portrayal of envy, friendships, and trust.
+Sit back, let yourself escape into the lives of these sometimes-relatable characters, and enjoy.

 Next Year In Havana by Chanel Cleeton